mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Sunday, 07 September 2025
+## On Monday, 08 September 2025

-- The average temperature today is 14.77˚C,
+- The average temperature today is 14.16˚C,
-- With highs of 14.98˚C and lows of 14.27˚C,
+- With highs of 14.99˚C and lows of 13.62˚C,
-- It may feel like 14.55˚C with few clouds
+- It may feel like 13.9˚C with clear sky
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 86%
+- The pressure is 1012hPa and humidity is 87%
 - The sun will rise at 05:31 and set at 18:40

 <!-- weather_marker ends -->